DrinkinTea22/teahudv2/README.md

-# Current State: stable (bug finding/fixing)
+# Current State: stable (no longer in development)

 # TeaHudv2

-New starting point for TeaHud using Jarateking's "BaseHud", if you want to learn about it, click the link bellow: <br>
+New starting point for TeaHud using Jarateking's "BaseHud", if you want to learn about it, click the link below: <br>
 [BaseHud Project](https://github.com/JarateKing/BaseHud) <br>
 All credits to: [Jarateking](https://github.com/JarateKing)